amorist/awesome/README.md

 ## TypeScript

 - [gorhom/react-navigation-scrollable-modal](https://github.com/gorhom/react-navigation-scrollable-modal) - This is a POC to replicate the native interaction behavior of iOS modal presentation with React Navigation.
-- [calendso/calendso](https://github.com/calendso/calendso) - The open-source Calendly alternative.
+- [calendso/calendso](https://github.com/calendso/calendso) - Scheduling infrastructure for absolutely everyone.
 - [edp963/davinci](https://github.com/edp963/davinci) - Davinci is a DVsaaS (Data Visualization as a Service) Platform
 - [clauderic/dnd-kit](https://github.com/clauderic/dnd-kit) - A modern, lightweight, performant, accessible and  extensible drag & drop toolkit for React.
 - [posva/pinia](https://github.com/posva/pinia) - 🍍 Intuitive, type safe, light and flexible Store for Vue using the composition api with DevTools support